iulianlaz/nodejs-rest/README.md

 **Models**

-You can easily add an entity CRUD service, by created a new file (e.g. models/<your_entiy_name>) that should have the same structure as orders.ts file.
+You can easily add your own entity CRUD service, by creating a new file (e.g. models/<your_entiy_name>) that should have the same structure as orders.ts file.